richja/paid-notify/readme.md

 ## Development
 ### Adding new website
-1. Add record to `sites.json` (arguments as follows: website hostname, function to call, argument for called function, [delay on called function, 0 by default])
+1. Add record to `sites.json`
-2. Add domain to matches in manifest
+2. Add a domain to matches in manifest
 3. Bump version in manifest
 4. Test locally and create a pull request

 See [this commit](https://github.com/richja/paid-notify/commit/94c5840020e676cad1e8991aeda69ba078f58a17) for an example.

+Arguments for a record in `sites.json`:
+- website hostname
+- function to call
+- argument for called function
+- [delay on called function, 0 by default]
+- [sample url where notification should be visible]
+- [sample url where notification should NOT be visible]))

 ### Using Gulp tasks
 1. Run `npm install` to get Gulp ready